 As new players enter the SMA space, it’s critical to assess their expertise.
 Consider the sophistication level of their service teams and whether they not only are well-versed in investment strategy but can deliver the high level of consultation that custom SMAs require.
 Do they have the experience of investing through multiple market cycles?
 Do they have the experience of working with clients of all asset sizes?
 Do they recommend truly custom portfolios, or do they rely on boilerplate portfolios for complex investor problems?
 Whether it’s understanding client needs when designing the portfolio, continually looking for ways to improve the optimization process, or helping advisors articulate the benefits to their clients, service is key.

 A custom SMA manager must also have a scalable and efficient investment platform to handle a growing number of individual accounts.
 Advisors should ensure that a provider’s technology can support the sophisticated portfolio management and reporting that comes with custom SMAs.
 SMA technology requires regular enhancements to the algorithms that underlie the optimization processes and to the engines that drive client-level reporting.
 Internally developed technology can often deliver more bespoke functionality than modified off-the-shelf solutions built on third-party frameworks.
 Ensure the SMA provider’s technology is nimble enough to efficiently evolve to account for a client’s unique circumstances.

-What types of exposures can they capture?
+What types of exposures can the SMA provider capture?